 Is there a cure for food allergies?

 Currently, there is no cure or effective therapy available for food allergies, and avoidance is typically the best course of action.
 Some children outgrow their food allergies over time, typically to eggs and milk.
 Many research studies are being conducted, however, with the goal of developing treatments for these allergies.
+One promising therapy is known as food OIT (oral immunotherapy), which uses small amounts of a known allergen to safely and gradually reduces a patient’s sensitivity to it.

 Can my skin rash be caused by an allergy?